andersonfrailey/andersonfrailey.github.io/_mdcontent/get_the_angels_to_the_postseason.md

 What have we learned?
 It is technically not impossible for the Angels to make the postseason this year.
 All they need to do is trade nine of their top 25 prospects and send $31 million to other teams to make it happen.
-This would of course require a few GM's losing their mind and accepting trades that would alienate the fan base and almost certainly cost them their jobs.
+This would of course require a few GMs losing their mind and accepting trades that would alienate the fan base and almost certainly cost them their jobs.
 So, unfortunately for Angels fans, they will probably need to wait a bit longer to see October baseball.